 Enter Yasuji Kusumoto, the chief designer at Okayama Plant.
 He is one of the 100 or so designers in Japan (and about 500 around the world) who specialize in surface patterns.

-Kusumoto designs grain patterns based on data gathered from scanning real wood.
-“Our job is to design grain patterns so natural—with the right grain structure and balance—that people feel comfortable when they see the flooring,” Kusumoto said.
+Kusumoto designs wood grain patterns based on data gathered from scanning real wood.
+“Our job is to design wood grain patterns so natural—with the right wood grain structure and balance—that people feel comfortable when they see the flooring,” Kusumoto said.

 Visiting Europe, a leader in interior decorating